Ninoy Aquino International Airport: Runways

-NAIA's primary runway is 3514 m long and 60 m wide, running at a true bearing of 060.3°/240.3° (designated as Runway 06/24).
-Its secondary runway is 2249 m long and 45 m wide, running at 134.8°/314.8° (designated as Runway 13/31).
-The primary runway was oriented at 06/24 to harness the northeast and southwest winds.
+NAIA's primary runway is 3514 m long and 60 m wide, running in a northeast–southwest direction at a true bearing of 060.3°/240.3° (designated as Runway 06/24).
+Its secondary runway is 2249 m long and 45 m wide, running in a southeast–northwest direction at a true bearing of 134.8°/314.8° (designated as Runway 13/31).
+The primary runway was oriented at 06/24 to harness the southeast and southwest winds; in other words, the primary runway is oriented to utilize the northeast monsoon (Amihan) winds (roughly from November to April) and the southwest monsoon (Habagat) winds (from May to October).
 Of the 550 daily flights, 100 take the secondary runway.
 It mainly caters to private planes and narrowbody aircraft such as the ATR 72-500, Airbus A320, and Airbus A321, and was the main runway of the original Terminal 4.

 Runway 13/31 closed in 2020 for rehabilitation.
 The runway was reopened on February 16, 2021, along with a newly constructed taxiway.

 In 2014, Transportation and Communications Secretary Joseph Abaya proposed a new runway adjacent to the existing Runway 06/24.
 The proposed runway has a length of 2100 m that could allow the landing of an Airbus A320 and increase capacity from 40 planes per hour to 60–70.
 A Dutch consultant hired by the government also suggested to build another terminal to cause less disruptions to the general public.

-Previously, the Japan International Cooperation Agency proposed Sangley Point in Cavite as the site of an international airport serving the Greater Manila Area, meaning Sangley could serve as NAIA's third runway.
+The Japan International Cooperation Agency previously proposed Sangley Point in Cavite as the site of an international airport serving the Greater Manila Area under an "integrated airspace" with NAIA and serve as its third runway until Sangley is further expanded in the long term.